mariaroudier/P11-SportSee-front-end-dashboard/README.md

-SportSee
+# SportSee #

-## Installation
+## Installation ##
-Пожалуйста скачайте проект и откройте папку проекта на вашем компьютере.

-введите в терминале следующие команды:
+Please download the project and open the project folder on your computer.
+Enter the following commands in the terminal:

-npx create-react-app my-app
+> npx create-react-app my-app
+> cd my-app

-npm install react-router-dom
+> npm install react-router-dom

-cd my-app

-Далее удалите содержимое папки src в папке my-app. Затем в эту папку переместить папки components и pages из скачанного проекта. В эту же папку src переместить остальные файлы из проекта.
-Замените содержимое папки public из my-app на содержимое папки public из скачанного проекта.

-Установка библиотеки Recharts

-Введите команду в терминале:
+Next, replace the src, public folders and the read.me file with the folders of the same name and the file from the downloaded project.

+## Installation of library Recharts ##

+Enter the command in the terminal:
-npm install recharts
+> npm install recharts

-Запуск приложения

-Для запуска приложения введите команду в терминале:
+## Application launch ##

+To run the application, enter the command in the terminal:
-npm start
+> npm start